songyoungoh/team_bassconnections_fall23/README.md

    * m_test_different_size.py: This file is to train the model with data size from 500 to 65000 to test the influence of data size on the deep learning model performance.
 4. Makefile: mrlsnet_Train_baseline: train and test the baseline.
 5. Makefile: mrlsnet_Train_with_different_data_size: train the model by different data sizes.

+**Brazilian Coffee Scenes:**
+1. To perform EDA, use 'BrazilianCoffeeEDA.ipynb' in the 'notebooks' folder.
+This shows the distribution of the data.
+2. Once EDA is complete, use our analysis notebook.
+  * 'CoffeeScenesAnalysis.ipynb' is located in the 'notebooks' folder.
+This is set up to perform our baseline model and analysis, but can be modified by uncommenting code lines in the code related to modifying bands of the image.